 was born in 1985.
-Being severely mentally challenged he is limited in all his skills.
+Having severe learning disabilities, the majority of his skills are limited.
 Over the years, we have managed to teach him the basic colors and counting up to 20.
 Sundar is able to do small jobs at Deepam and manages well socially.
-His concentration span is extremely low and he will be never able to go for outside work.
-Nevertheless, Sundar is always in a good mood and his singing for the full day can be rather annoying.
+His concentration span is extremely low and he will never be able to have a normal job.
+Nevertheless, Sundar is always in a good mood and sings all day long.
 In the village he is always seen on the road and accepted by everybody for his good nature.
 Sundar is certainly one of the most happy beings!

-was born in 1989 being mentally challenged and with a modest hearing loss.
-He has speedy mannerisms but is quite skilled with his hands.
-We had managed to integrate him gradually into a pottery but it seems the work there was too hard for him and he missed some personal care.
-He doesn’t fit anymore in our day-care group with smaller children.
-Many times we have discussed at our weekly team meetings how to proceed with Vinoth until finally we made him a helper at Deepam itself, which seems to have worked out well a long as he gets a minimum of supervision.
-He keeps our garden clean and participates at the same in some group activities and receives regular meals.
+Vinoth was born in 1989 with a learning disability and modest hearing loss.
+He is fast and active but is quite skilled with his hands.
+We had managed to integrate him gradually into a pottery but it seems the work there was too hard for him and he was neglecting his personal care.
+He doesn’t fit into our day-care group with the smaller children anymore.
+We have discussed many times how to proceed with Vinoth until finally we made him a helper at Deepam itself, which seems to have worked out well as long as he gets a minimum of supervision.
+He keeps our garden clean and participates in some group activities and receives regular meals.
 Vinoth dreams of having his own cell-phone and motorbike.
-For his future needs we have helped him to open a saving account in his name and we pay him a monthly contribution from Deepam for his work.
-Additionally he gets a weekly pocket-money to be spend how he likes it.
+We have helped him to open a savings account in his name for his future needs and we pay him a monthly contribution from Deepam for his work.
+Additionally he gets weekly pocket-money to spend how he likes.

-was born in 2002.
+Akash was born in 2002.
 He had epileptic fits immediately after he was born and needs to take continuous medication.
-Akash is mentally challenged and has a behavioural disorder with autistic features.
+Akash has a learning disability and behavioural disorder with autistic features.
 He comes from a poor family with uneducated parents.
-His father is addicted to alcohol and does not help much to raise his children and his mother needs to work to sustain the family.
+His father is addicted to alcohol and does not help much with raising his children and his mother needs to work to sustain the family.
 We have known Akash since he was about 2 years old when he first came as an outpatient to Angelika for occupational therapy.
 It was not possible to work with him continuously.
-Unfortunately, Akash had often severe epileptic attacks and also became very sick with recurrent fevers and it took months to find out that he had a specific type of tuberculosis infection.
+Unfortunately, Akash often had severe epileptic attacks and also became very sick with recurrent fevers and it took months to find out that he had a specific type of tuberculosis infection.
 For nine months he was under strong medical treatment.
 To ensure that others did not contract tuberculosis, he could not come to Deepam during this period.
 Meanwhile his mother found it more and more difficult to manage her son.
 She wanted to admit Akash into a boarding school, but he was refused because of his challenging behaviour.
 Therefore our team decided to try out taking Akash into our day-care program.
 This was a real challenge in the beginning as Akash needed one person to constantly watch him.
 He refused eye contact, was not toilet trained, was beating and provoking other children, disturbing and not participating in activities.
 Slowly his social behaviour improved and in individual sessions we focused on simple tasks to enable him to cooperate and concentrate.
-Meanwhile he has made astonishing progress and is participating in all the activities.
+He has since made astonishing progress and is participating in all the activities.

 was born with severe hearing impairment in 1998.
 When Sarasu was 1.5 years old her mother brought her to us because she had noticed that her daughter did not respond to sounds and did not start talking.
 The audio-metric tests confirmed that she is hearing impaired and we have helped in purchasing her first hearing aids as well as the moulds which needed to be specially shaped according to her ears.
 These moulds needed to be replaced each time her ears grew bigger.
 After several months the family situation worsened.
 Sarasu’s father was drinking more and more and her mother needed to go to work to provide for the family.
 Meanwhile her younger sister was born.
 Therefore we decided to try out paying Sarasu’s mother for each day she came with Sarasu to us for speech-therapy.
 This worked out very well for some time.
 Sarasu received daily sessions with Selvi and some sessions with a professional speech-therapist from outside.
 Within a few months Sarasu acquired all the sounds necessary to speak Tamil.
 At that point, we helped to send her to a special school in Pondicherry with the idea of providing her with a better future.
 Unfortunately her father then committed suicide and her mother asked us for help to admit Sarasu to a hostel as she did not see a better option at that time.
 One year later, it became clear that Sarasu was at the hostel even not allowed to wear her hearing aids and that she received no training.
 We took Sarasu back at her mother’s request.
 But Sarasu had lost precious time – she could not speak anymore and the training had to be started all over again.
 Also she had become quite restless and unfocused.
 The family’s housing situation was terrible.
 Together with the old grandparents they were living in a tiny hut.
 With the help of a kind person from Auroville it became possible to provide a small house for them.
 Steadily Sarasu was progressing well over time.
 She got more focused and is able to read and write Tamil.
 In Maths she is able to do multiplication.
 Sarasu became a smart teenager with a strong will.
 Over a period of two years she was gradually integrated into the Life Education Centre(LEC), where she receives training in handicrafts and tailoring.
 Sarasu is praised for her skills and is meanwhile able to stitch her own panjabis (pants with a knee-long top).
 We are confident that she will be able to earn in future her own living.